hashicorp/terraform-provider-azuread/docs/data-sources/access_package_catalog.md

 ## Attributes Reference
-In additional to the arugments, the following attributes are exported:
+In additional to the arguments, the following attributes are exported:

 * `id` - The ID of this resource.
 * `description` - The description of the access package catalog.